cyshih704/DeepLiDAR/README.md

  - Use less data to train (20000 images).
 (Author used 85898 images, and it takes about 3 days to train)
  - Slight implementation difference

-(4) I add comments on the code and make it more flexible and readable.
+(4) Add comments on the code and make it more flexible

-(5) I add tensorboard visualization for every epoch
+(5) Add tensorboard visualization for every epoch